NGC23/events-service/README.md

 You can add a `-d` flag to silence the output in the terminal but otherwise that is all that is required, then you sould be able to run the `docker ps` command from above and you should see the `event-service` container running.

 ## Upcoming Developments
 - Make file to automate the above.
+(IN NEW BRANHC)
 - Implement Kubernetes for containers.
+(IN NEW BRANHC)
 - API Key (Security update)